 Physical products can be anything from simple objects to complex innovations like prosthetics.

-Therefore on the first day, goal identification and alignment to the target audience needs is made.
+Therefore on the first day, goal identification and alignment with the target audience's needs are made.

 The customer journey map is created to simulate how a user will interact with the product.

-The map is a virtual illustration of the customer interacting with the service or product in a step-by-step representation to the endpoint when the user has solved their problem through the product.
+The map is a virtual illustration of the customer interacting with the service or product in a step-by-step representation of the endpoint when the user has solved their problem through the development.

 Since the map has steps, it will be easy to pick out challenges in the map that sprinters can improve, and therein lies the goal of the design sprint.

-It is essential to identify the problem that needs solving right on the first day to avoid wasting time and resources on the wrong problem.
+Identifying the problem that needs solving right on the first day is essential to avoid wasting time and resources on the wrong problem.

-The customer journey map is a key ingredient in solving customer problems.
+The customer journey map is a critical ingredient in solving customer problems.

 Sprinters will analyze all the touchpoints through questions that determine how we can enhance the customer experience as they interact with the product.